-Persephone’s Quest: POST #1 of a weekly exploration
+Persephone’s Quest: BLOG POST #1

 Queen Hera has convened a noisy and contentious cohort of Goddesses on Mount Olympus.